Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMColumnSet.md

 ```

 ## DESCRIPTION
-Creates a ColumnSet element that allows you to arrange content in multiple columns.
+The `New-AMColumnSet` function creates a ColumnSet element that allows you to arrange content in multiple columns.
-ColumnSets are one of the primary layout elements in Adaptive Cards and enable
-side-by-side content arrangement.
+ColumnSets are one of the primary layout elements in Adaptive Cards and enable side-by-side content arrangement.

-A ColumnSet contains one or more Column objects, each created with the New-AMColumn
+A ColumnSet contains one or more Column objects, each created with the `New-AMColumn` function.
+Each column can
-function.
-Each column can contain its own set of elements (text, images, etc.).
+contain its own set of elements (text, images, etc.).
+ColumnSets are highly flexible and can be used to create
+responsive layouts by combining columns with different widths and alignments.

+The resulting ColumnSet can be added directly to a card body or to another container element using `Add-AMElement`.

 ## EXAMPLES